MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_hide_attendees** - False by default.
 Used to check if user is hiding attendees on an event and determine usage of response options for events.

 - **is_location_permission_granted** – Whether user has granted system location permission to the app.
 If location permission is granted, the app can show extra utility information in the user interface.
 Knowing if location permission is granted will allow us to know how often the extra utility information is being shown to users.

+- **is_mip_label_applied** - Whether the event has MIP label applied or not.
+Help us understand the number of events read with MIP label.

 - **is_mute_notifications_on** - Whether user toggled mute notifications on or off.
 Helps us understand how and when mute notifications being used.